Buttery Sweet Potato Casserole

 - Boil the sweet potatoes till they are fork tender but not overdone.

 - I use walnuts or pecans for this recipe with great success.
+But almonds will work too.

-- This recipe fits perfectly inside an 8 x 13 baking dish.
+- This recipe fits perfectly inside an 9 x 13 baking dish.

-- This recipe can be doubled.
+- This recipe can be doubled to feed a larger crowd.

 Sweet Potatoes vs. Yams

 Recently, I was in the grocery store and read a label marked yams.
 Only to find piles of sweet potatoes placed atop the produce table.
-Which made me realize that a lot of people are often confused as to the difference between sweet potatoes and yams.
+This made me realize that a lot of people are often confused as to the difference between sweet potatoes and yams.
 In this instance, whether there is a difference.
 Well, let me put it to rest in case you are wondering, the answer is an absolute yes!
 There is a major difference between these two root vegetables.

-Yams and sweet potatoes are indeed both root vegetables but there taste is rather quite different.
+Yams and sweet potatoes are indeed both root vegetables but their taste is rather quite different.
 Yams are starchy, more earthy-flavored, and run a bit on the dry side.
 They have rough brown skin and white flesh.
 Sweet potatoes offer a sweet flavor, as their name suggests.
 They are moist root vegetables that are bright orange.

 FAQ